 On exam day, bring valid ID (passport or residence permit) and attend both written and oral components.

-🔥Remember: Failing the PEGP isn’t the end; you can reapply for the next session.
-But without a pass certificate, your naturalisation file won’t even be examined.
+Remember, failing the PEGP is not the end; you can reapply for the next session.
+But without a passing certificate, your naturalisation won’t even be examined.

 Fees & Forms